shrutiraj25/Predicting-CO2-Emission-By-Cars/README.md

 Predicting CO2 emissions emitted by vehicles of Canada

 ## Algorithms Used :
 In this project we have used Linear Regression, Decision Trees and Random Forest.
-We also added Regularization Techniques to check the performance of the models
+We also added Regularization Techniques (Ridge and Lasso) to check the performance of the models

 ## Final Model Algorithm :
 Among the models that we tried building, Random Forest performed the best in terms of r2 score